Grischun

 Adriano Coretti names every calf.
 He maintains the decorative detail on his carriages with the same care he gives to his chainsaws.
 He speaks about his horses in a register akin to family.

-He is not a romantic figure standing outside the modern economy — he logs timber in one of Switzerland's most dangerous occupations, sells his labour, and appears to love it.
+He is not a romantic figure standing outside the modern economy.
+He logs timber in one of Switzerland's most dangerous occupations, sells his labour, and appears to love it.

 This is a portrait of a young man on the threshold of inheritance — of land, of animals, of a language — and a patient study of what it means to choose, in full knowledge of the alternatives, to stay.